 I've read so many different tips on memorizing songs for my performances.
-Most of them work, but some of them work extremely well, so I'm going to put this list in order of what was the most helpful to me to what was the least helpful.
-All of these methods helped a bit at the bare minimum, so try them all and see where you stand with them.
+Most of them work, but some of them work exceptionally well, so I'm going to put this list in order of what was the most helpful to me to what was the least beneficial.

 If you are a singer, try humming along with the melody several times before adding the lyrics.
 Melodies often get stuck in one's head first, so make sure you have the complexities of all the parts of the song down, then start practicing the words by themselves.